irahorecka/gardenofrecipes/public/recipes/md/ice-box-cucumber-salad.md

 ## Instructions

-1. Mix cucumbers, onion, peppers, and salt.
+1. Mix cucumbers, onion, peppers, and salt
 2. Let sit for 2 1/2 hours.
-Drain.
+Drain
 3. In a separate bowl, mix sugar and vinegar.
-Stir until dissolved.
+Stir until dissolved
-4. Put vegetables in jars and pour brine over them.
+4. Put vegetables in jars and pour brine over them
-5. Seal and keep in the ice box.
+5. Seal and keep in the ice box